SupamanRD/SE-Unity2DPlatformer/README.md

 # SE-Unity2DPlatformer
 In order to run our project, simply run the .exe in our archive titled "SpotlightBuild.exe".
+Must be on a system running Windows.

 The unit test must be run from within Unity using the Test Runner.
 It is found in Assets/Scripts/NewPlayModeTest.cs.